-A recent study revealed that only 20% of teenagers struggling with an eating disorder seek treatment from a medical professional.
+Why aren’t teens seeking eating disorder treatment?
+A recent study revealed that only 20 percent of teenagers struggling with an eating disorder seek help from a medical professional.
 As eating disorders may be difficult to diagnose and manage in this population, this figure further complicates an already challenging issue.

 This study utilized data collected from a national sample of adolescents ages 13 to 18, to identify how many met traditional criteria for an eating disorder.
 Factors including eating disorder type, socioeconomic data, and mental health comorbidities affected the rate of likelihood to seek help.

 For those struggling with anorexia nervosa or bulimia nervosa, individuals were 2.4 times and 1.9 times more likely, respectively, to receive intervention than teens with binge eating disorder.
 Another factor that differentiated the likelihood of seeking treatment was socioeconomic status and familial education.
 Teens with parents having a college education were 1.8 times more likely to seek treatment than those with no college education.

 A final factor of great significance was history of mental health treatment.
 Those who had previously received mental health services for the treatment of emotional or behavioral problems were 1.7 times more likely to seek treatment for an eating disorder.
 This may be as a result of prior knowledge of procedures and level of comfort with treatment.
 In fact, teens demonstrate treatment-seeking comfort with age.
 Adolescents age 17-18 being 4.4 times more likely than those age 13-14.
 No reasoning was provided here, though an assumption can be made that as individual develops and matures, problem-solving capabilities have been solidified and strengthened.